tc39/proposal-operator-overloading/README.md

 Value Types is an idea in TC39 about user-definable primitive types.
 At some points in the past, it was proposed that operator overloading be tied to value types.

+Neither proposal is currently championed in TC39, but Records and Tuples presents a sort of first step towards Value Types.

 When these proposals mature more, it will be good to look into how operator overloading can be enabled for Typed Objects and Value Types.
 The idea in this repository is to not limit operator overloading to those two types of values, but to also permit operator overloading for ordinary objects.

 #### Extended numeric literals

-The [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals) proposal allows numeric-like types such as `3_px` or `5.2_m` to be defined and used ergonomically.
-Extended numeric literals and operator overloading fit well together, as the examples in this README show, but they don't depend on each other and can each be used separately.
+The [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals) proposal (Stage 1) allows numeric-like types such as `3@px` or `5.2@m` to be defined and used ergonomically.
+Extended numeric literals and operator overloading could fit well together, but they don't depend on each other and can each be used separately.
+This README omits use of extended numeric literals, for simplicity and to focus on the operator overloading aspects.

 ### How does operator overloading interact with Proxy and membrane systems?